MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 ### Secondary tenant identity governance

 You should use your primary tenant identities to manage operations in the secondary tenant.
 A self-service model is best.
 The team managing any secondary tenant is also responsible for entitlements management, external identities, privileged identity management, and Audit in their tenant.
+Here's the process for setting up external (B2b) guest using an entitlement management access package:

-**Entitlements management.** You need to configure external user governance for Azure management.You should use entitlements management in the secondary tenant to onboard guest users to manage Azure resources using an [end user-initiated scenario using entitlements management](/azure/active-directory/fundamentals/multi-tenant-user-management-scenarios#end-user-initiated-scenario) (*figure 4*).
+**Entitlements management.** You need to configure external user governance for Azure management.
+You should use entitlements management in the secondary tenant to onboard guest users to manage Azure resources using an [end user-initiated scenario using entitlements management](/azure/active-directory/fundamentals/multi-tenant-user-management-scenarios#end-user-initiated-scenario) (*figure 3*).

 :::image type="content" source="./images/access-to-primary-tenant.png" alt-text="Diagram showing the process to set up entitlements management for application assignment." lightbox="./images/access-to-primary-tenant.png" border="false":::
 *Figure 3.
 Entitlements management for external (B2B) guest access.
 Using the Contoso domain as an example.*

-Here's the process for setting up external (B2b) guest using an entitlement management access package:

 1. An administrator in the secondary tenant adds the primary tenant as a [connected organization](/azure/active-directory/governance/entitlement-management-organization) and [creates an access package](/azure/active-directory/governance/entitlement-management-access-package-create) for primary tenant users to request.
 2. Primary tenant user requests the access package in the secondary tenant.